More Republicans enter race for Governor

 Fredette went ahead with his announcement in Newport, beginning by expressing sadness over Gina Mason’s passing.

-Fredette said his run for Governor is based on a theme of “Stay The Course”, meaning follow the economic policies championed for seven years by his party and Governor Paul LePage.
+Fredette said his run for governor is based on a theme of “Stay The Course,” meaning follow the economic policies championed for seven years by his party and Gov. Paul LePage.

+“I believe we achieved significant progress," he said.
+"We essentially took the state from 2010 with an unemployment rate of 8.5 percent to virtually full employment.”

-However, Mary Mayhew is also running as a successor to Paul LePage.
+However, Mayhew is also running as a successor to LePage.
 Like Fredette, she is believed to be close to LePage and says she will continue his policies, particularly those regarding welfare and human services programs.
+Both will presumably be campaigning to win over the governor’s supporters.

+► Mary Mayhew, former DHHS commissioner says she will run for Governor

-Both will presumably be campaigning to win over the Governor’s supporters.
-Fredette’s response was to say he was running as himself, not representing Gov. LePage, and said, ”I’ve been in the trenches for seven years,” adding that he has dealt with a much wider range of state issues than just health and human services—the state agency Mayhew used to run.
+Fredette’s response was to say he was running as himself, not representing LePage, and said, ”I’ve been in the trenches for seven years,” adding that he has dealt with a much wider range of state issues than just health and human services, the state agency Mayhew used to run.

 Fredette said he will be out of the state the next several weeks on National Guard duty, but after that will “hit the ground running” with the campaign when he returns.

 A GOP political consultant told NEWS CENTER there could be more Republican candidates entering the race.
-The biggest name mentioned is U.S. Senator Susan Collins, who has said she will decide whether to run for Governor by the end of this month.
+The biggest name mentioned is U.S. Sen. Susan Collins, who has said she will decide whether to run for governor by the end of this month.

-There are currently nine Democratic candidates, 2 Green Independents, one Libertarian and one independent who have formally declared their candidacy.
+There are currently nine Democratic candidates, two Green Independents, one Libertarian and one independent who have formally declared their candidacy.

 © 2017 WLBZ-TV